rordi/docker-antivirus/README.md

 - released 06.11.2017
 - use supervisord as main command, spawning inotify and cron as subprocesses
 - refactor assets folder structure to reduce number of layers in resulting Docker image
-- remove signatures update from build script for faster build times

 #### Version 1
  - released 19.01.2017